Lucinda Childs: Later career and acting

 Lucinda Childs choreographed steadily until 1968 when she decided to take a break and focus on her own style of dance.
 During this break, she experimented with her choreography exploring different methods.

 After opening her own dance company, The Lucinda Dance Company in 1973, Childs collaborated with the likes of Robert Wilson and Philip Glass.
 Childs, Glass and Wilson joined together on the opera Einstein On The Beach.
 Childs participated as the leading performer and choreographer and won an Obie Award for Best Actress for her performance.
 She also appeared in a show titled I Was Sitting on My Patio This Guy Appeared I Thought I Was Hallucinating in 1977.
 Childs also originated the role of Hubert Page in The Singular Life of Albert Nobbs Off-Broadway in 1982.
 Janet McTeer would later go on to receive an Academy Award nomination for playing the role opposite Glenn Close.

 Since 1992, Childs has worked primarily in the field of opera, starting with Luc Bondy's production of Richard Strauss's Salome.
 She also choreographed Bondy's production of Macbeth for the Scottish Opera in 1995.
 That same year, Childs directed her first opera, a production of Mozart's Zaide for La Monnaie in Brussels, Belgium.
 In 2001, Childs choreographed Los Angeles' Opera's Production of Wagner's Lohengrin, conducted by Kent Nagano.
 In 2002, Childs directed Orfeo ed Euridice for the Scottish Opera.
 In 2003, Childs choreographed Ravel's Daphnis et Chloé for the Geneva Opera Ballet.
 Childs choreographed John Adams' opera Doctor Atomic with the San Francisco Ballet in 2007.
 She also choreographed and directed Vivaldi's opera Farnace for the Opera du Rhin in 2012.
 Her most recent work, THE DAY, premiered in the Jacob's Pillow Dance Festival on August 1, 2019.

 In 2009, Childs received the Lifetime Achievement Bessie Award.
 She was also awarded by the French government, which designated her as among the highest rank of dancer performers.
 Besides her own productions, Childs has also choreographed for the Paris Opéra Ballet, Lyon Opera Ballet, Pacific Northwest Ballet, and the Berlin Opera Ballet.

 In 2015 she played a major part in Robert Wilson's and Arvo Pärt's Adam's Passion.

 At the 2017 Venice Dance Biennial, she was awarded the Golden Lion for her lifetime achievements.

 As of 2018, The Lucinda Dance Company has been shut down.
-When interviewed about the closing of her company, Childs states that “it’s almost a natural thing.
-Everybody’s ready to move on".
+When interviewed about the closing of her company, Childs states that "it's almost a natural thing.
+Everybody's ready to move on".
 While this is not the first time her company has closed, this does appear to be the last.

-Childs' work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.
+Childs's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.